 Priority will always be given to companies with an ongoing commitment to producing in Queensland and to companies using Queensland producers, directors, writers, cast and crew, and Queensland production facilities.
 The production must be a screen project intended to be produced wholly or principally for screening or broadcast in the form of a feature film, telemovie, documentary, broadcast series or mini-‐series but may be intended for any legitimate screen platform.

-SQ reserves the right to reject projects that contain material which, in the sole discretion of SQ, brings SQ or the Queensland Government into disrepute, contempt, scandal or ridicule and/or offends public opinion.
+Screen Queensland reserves the right to reject projects that contain material which, in the sole discretion of Screen Queensland, brings Screen Queensland or the Queensland Government into disrepute, contempt, scandal or ridicule and/or offends public opinion.
 This may include, but is not limited to, projects which contain excessive violence, discrimination, sexual violence or sexual exploitation.

 Projects which are ineligible include: advertising programs or commercials; a film of a public event; news or current affairs; content whose primary purpose is marketing or education; projects developed as part of, or contributing to, a course of study; infotainment; how to; sports telecasts; corporate or promotional media; training videos; and community television shows.